edlahoz/graphql-simple-user-feed/README.md

-# To run the GraphQL Hacker News Clone project locally, follow these instructions:
+# To run the project locally, follow these instructions:

 1. Install the project dependencies: